 Revolutionary, diamond core drilling

 These days, you may hear the term diamond core drilling being thrown around.
-How does this differ to conventional core drilling methods?
+How does this differ from conventional core drilling methods?

 Traditional core drilling methods the equipment to use a hammering motion, without the use of a diamond drill bit, operators were subjected to a lot of risk factors, including random projectiles of concrete, rock or ore being shot out sideways from the drill point.
 Conventional drilling methods also put a large amount of stress on the machinery and risk damaging the equipment.